Halki

 Halki’s population used to be much larger but the following emigration in the mid -20th century it was almost completely abandoned.
 Many residents moved to Tarpon Springs, Florida to establish a Greek-American community with sponge fishing that still exists today.

 • Hike.
-Many old footpaths cross the island and lead to tiny chapels, secluded beaches, and hilltops with amazing views.
+Many old footpaths cross the island, leading to tiny chapels, secluded beaches, and hilltops with amazing views.
 For hiking, spring and autumn are the ideal times of the year.

 • Relax.
 Enjoy a drink at a tavern or café along the harbor in Nimporio.